Table of Contents

 • 5.
 Weatherproof Jacket

-The wind in the Patagonia region can be so strong that it can literally push you over, let alone give you a chill.
+The wind in the Patagonia region can be so strong that it can literally push you over, let alone give you a chill!
 Bring a totally waterproof windbreaker jacket with a hood, preferably with some padding, to keep you warm.
-This one is a great option.
+This one is just what we were looking for and it’s served us well through many winters!

 Weatherproof Jacket